 Changing your tariff or supplier: There’s no exit fee if you decide to switch tariff or supplier.

 A standing charge applies to this tariff: A customer pays a standing charge separately to their energy usage.
 It's for the cost of delivering and supplying energy to their home, rather than energy usage.
 A standing charge may vary depending on what tariff a customer is on and whether the supply relates to electricity or gas.

 Your Direct Debit Discount: If you pay by Direct Debit, your daily standing charge will be discounted so that over a year you’ll receive a discount of £40 on your electricity charges and £50 on your gas charges for paying by Direct Debit.
-If you stop paying by Direct Debit, you’ll move on to our Standard receipt of bill tariff.
+If you stop paying by Direct Debit, you’ll move on to the non-discounted version of your tariff.
 If this happens, we’ll let you know.
 There is no additional discount after 12 months as it is already taken into account in the price you pay each day.
 Subject to change.

 Meter read reminders: We’ll use the reading(s) you supply to produce your next bill whenever possible.
 There may be some circumstances when it isn’t possible to use your meter reading and in this case we’ll estimate your consumption.
 Our agents will still require access to your meter to take readings and for safety checks.
 The meter reads you supply will be in addition to our own meter reads and will be used to provide the most up-to-date view on your statement.

 Offer subject to availability and may be withdrawn, suspended or amended at any time.